redwoodjs/redwood/docs/versioned_docs/version-6.6/seo-head.md

 <meta http-equiv="content-type" content="text/html; charset=UTF-8" />
 ```

-Setting an `og:image` is how sites like Facebook and Slack can show a preview of a URL when pasted into a post (also known an "unfurling"):
+Setting an `og:image` is how sites like Facebook and Slack can show a preview of a URL when pasted into a post (also known as "unfurling"):

 ![Typical URL unfurl](/img/facebook_unfurl.png)